 As insurers investigate its potential and come to grips with its risks, Artificial intelligence (AI) is becoming an important technology in the insurance sector.
-To benefit most from AI, insurance companies need to re-think their approach towards their existing processes and data.
+To benefit most from AI, insurance companies need to re-think their approach toward their existing processes and data.

 AI has the potential to disrupt the insurance sector and greatly improve the customer experience.
-With growing customer expectations and competition, insurers must find new ways to drive product innovation, improve operational efficiency and transform customer & experience.
+With growing customer expectations and competition, insurers must find new ways to drive product innovation, improve operational efficiency and transform customers & experience.

 Insurance companies have realized the need to unveil and innovate areas where AI can be applied.
 They now embrace AI to be more effective in driving strategic business goals and customer engagement.
 The benefits arising from its use—including better risk models, new products, cost savings — will force insurers to adopt AI technologies to compete.

 Intelligent automation is replacing repetitive manual tasks across the insurance sector, redefining existing processes, and improving interactions with customers.
 But, to get the most out of AI, companies must follow a strategy that augments the human workforce.
 They must evolve in terms of how they work, from basic robotic process automation (RPA) to AI-powered intelligent decisions.